-Sufficient and effective governance, security, data provenance, and privacy must be provided and maintained around all information collected for the purpose of planetary measurements and indicators.
-It is important to ensure that data provenance and ownership resides within the same society that the data collected represents and that planetary monitoring does not become a surveillance society, as this would create additional harms to the planet and may be misused against the individuals within the society.
+A truly regenerative approach requires learning how to let nature carry out genuine systemic healing rather than placing high hopes on attempts similar to massive geo-engineering (IEA, 2023; IPCC, 2018).
+Measuring the complex feedback processes constitutive of the "routine operations" of nature, however, is a demanding task, also in the context of metrics and indicators.
+Sufficient and effective governance, security, data provenance, and privacy must be provided and maintained around all data and information collected for the purpose of planetary measurements and indicators.
+It is important that data provenance and ownership reside within the same society that the collected data represents, and that planetary monitoring does not evolve into a surveillance society.
+This could create additional harms to the planet and may be misused against individuals within the society.